maks/dsg/README.md

     dsg -w --serve

-This servers your files under http://localhost:8000/
+This serves your files under `localhost:8000/`

 If you are using Chromium on Mac you will get a automatic page refresh for free!